| What is the QIDO - Qwerty to Dvorak

 the world's fastest typists and gamers would never have any

 problems using the QIDO on their PC or Mac.
+We

 hope that current users of the Dvorak layout will find the